-The fourth question comprised the main clinical question of this study: "A 50 year old female with a right chronic indwelling ureteral stent, presents, febrile, to the ER with right flank pain and tachycardia.
-A CT scan done in the ER demonstrates that the stent is in good position and that there is no right hydronephrosis.
+study: "A 50-year-old female with a right chronic indwelling ureteral stent, presents febrile to the emergency department with right flank pain and tachycardia.
+A computed tomography (CT) scan done in the ED demonstrates the stent is in good position and that there is no right hydronephrosis.
 Urine analysis is positive for bacteria (no fungus).
 The last stent exchange was one month ago.
-The urology service is consulted in order to obtain your opinion on the next step in managing this patient.
+The urology service is consulted to obtain an opinion on the next step in managing this patient.
 What is your preferred management?